AstroStew/Camera2Video1/README.md

 # Known Bugs
-- JPEG Capture stops after Resume
+- Application glitches out after you take more than 5 pictures
 - Resolutions are not always compatable with the phone
 - Not yet optimized for all devices